-Henry Moultrie, Jr. has nearly 20 years of experience in the behavioral sciences field with expertise in substance abuse counseling, recovery coaching and peer-related services, as well as program management.
-As the Assistant Director, as well as a member of the core faculty and advisement team, for the Outreach Training Institute, he leads small group discussions and experiential learning activities as well as teaches CASAC courses.
+Henry Moultrie, Jr. has over 20 years of experience in the behavioral sciences field with expertise in substance abuse counseling, recovery coaching and peer-related services, as well as program management.
+He is a member of the faculty for the Outreach Training Institute, teaching Credentialed Alcoholism and Substance Abuse Counselor (CASAC) courses.

 Moultrie previously worked with Samaritan Village (now Samaritan Daytop Village) for 10 years.
 He began as a Substance Abuse Counselor and moved into supervisory work at the agency’s Veterans Program as an Assistant Director overseeing clinical programs and facility operations for residential treatment programs designed for veteran clients.
 He then went on to become Deputy Director for Odyssey House, managing a residential treatment facility serving 271 clients.